 Children begin in our well-equipped Foundation Stage classroom, with a purpose built outdoor learning environment, in the school year they turn five.

-The rest of the school is equally well resourced, with each of the remaining three classrooms equipped with an interactive whiteboard, digital camera, their own set of laptops and a suite of iPads.
+The rest of the school is equally well resourced, with each of the remaining classrooms equipped with an interactive whiteboard, digital camera, their own set of laptops and a suite of iPads.

 There is a multi-purpose hall which enables the whole school to meet together for assemblies.
 The hall is also used for PE/Drama and extra- curricular activities, as well as serving as our dining hall at lunch time.